 7. Can’t Provide References

 Any experienced moving company will have no issue finding someone to vouch for them, so a lack of references could be a sign of trouble.
 Either the company is new, or they have zero satisfied customers.
 A legitimate brand would jump at the chance to offer you a reference.

 8. They’re Unprofessional

 Some common sense will go a long way.
 If you can’t find the company’s business address or email and they aren’t using a branded moving truck, they’re scamming you.
+Even if you go through with the move using them, the chances are they’ll cause damage to your old or new property, or cause problems with neighbors which can result in you needing a federal defense lawyer.
 Other signs of unprofessionalism are a lack of uniforms, pattern of rude behavior, and no company cell phone.

 9. No Bill of Lading

 A bill of lading is the official contract between you and the moving company, and all movers are required to sign one before a shipment is made.
 If they refuse to present a contract, don’t hand over your possessions to them.
 That contract acknowledges receipt of cargo for shipment.

 Asking for payment upfront is definitely strange and a clear red flag.
 If you paid your movers upfront, there’s nothing stopping them from taking your money (and possessions) and driving away.
 You should only pay your movers after they move your things to their final destination.

 Editorial Disclaimer: The editorial content on this page is not provided by any of the companies mentioned and has not been endorsed by any of these entities.
 Opinions expressed here are author's alone

 The content of this website is for informational purposes only and does not represent investment advice, or an offer or solicitation to buy or sell any security, investment, or product.
 Investors are encouraged to do their own due diligence, and, if necessary, consult professional advising before making any investment decisions.
 Investing involves a high degree of risk, and financial losses may occur.